SolidJuho/SolidFGWMods/README.md

 **You can also just verify cache inside steam incase you made error in modding**

 ### How to install assets Mod.
+Please note there is also sharedassets.asset mods, they can be installed same way as resource.assets mods.
 1. Make backup of resources.assets
 2. Place resourcesModded.assets file inside Steam\steamapps\common\Freeman Guerrilla Warfare\Freeman Guerrilla Warfare_Data
 3. Rename resourcesModded.assets to resources.assets